-4.1 Legislative and Governmental Controls Applicable to Strategic Planning and Zoning
+4. Planning and Zoning

-See 2.8 Permitted Uses of Real Estate under Zoning or Planning Law.
+4.1 Legislative and Government Controls Applicable to Strategic Planning and Zoning See 2.8 Permitted Uses of Real Estate Under Zoning or Planning Law.

-4.2 Legislative and Governmental Controls Applicable to Design, Appearance and Method of Construction
+4.2 Legislative and Government Controls Applicable to Design, Appearance and Method of Construction

-The construction of new buildings or the refurbishment of existing buildings is subject to the municipal building regulations (Règlement sur les Bâtisses - Rb), which provide detailed rules regarding the design, appearance and method of construction.
+The construction of new buildings or the refurbishment of an existing building is subject to the municipal building regulations (Règlement sur les Bâtisses - Rb), which provide for detailed rules regarding the design, appearance and method of construction.